crisweber/GettingCleaningDataProject/README.md

 install.package("reshape2")
 ```

-* Set your working directory using `setwd` as follows (replacing YOUR_DIRECTORY with the directory where you download and extracted the UCI HAR Dataset):
+* Set your working directory using `setwd` as follows (replacing YOUR_DIRECTORY with the directory where you downloaded and extracted the UCI HAR Dataset):
 ```
 setwd(YOUR_DIRECTORY)
 ```